Feven404/Uber-Project/README.md

 1. Date/Time: date and time of the rides taken
 2. Lat: the latitude of the ride
 3. Lon: the longetidue of the ride
-4. Base: the starting points or bases from which Uber trips originate
+4. Base: the starting points from which Uber trips originate

 ---